Solar Energy Legislation in Minnesota contains important provisions designed to finance solar systems in the state.

 DEED handles many of the business-development aspects related to the solar industry, including solar market opportunities, business financing and training, export assistance, and working with companies that wish to startup, expand or relocate in Minnesota.

-The department's Division of Energy Resources has information on incentives and rebates for energy products and investments.
+The department's solar industry webpage has information on incentives and rebates for energy products and investments.